 Mr Todd Hotel — This small hotel located is located in the heart of Sliema and only a stone’s throw from the swimming areas that line the promenade.
 They have a number of clean and comfortable rooms on offer, 24-hour check-in, and a free breakfast included in the room rate.
 Click here to see their latest prices

 Airbnb — If you’re looking for a different sort of accommodation or want to befriend some locals while in Malta, then Airbnb can be a great option.
 There are a number of properties available in Sliema, from private rooms to entire apartments/houses.
 For example, this private room in a traditional Maltese house is one of the highest-rated options available.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to browse other Airbnbs in Malta

 Not quite what you’re looking for?
 Click here to browse other hotels in Sliema!